jzhoulon/community/rfcs/20200624-pluggable-device-for-tensorflow/tutorial.md

 As you may see in the example, plugin needs to populate the platform and platform\_fns.

-- """platform->struct_size""": plugin needs to set it as SP\_PLATFORM\_STRUCT\_SIZE (defined in stream\_executor.h).
+- `platform->struct_size`: plugin needs to set it as SP\_PLATFORM\_STRUCT\_SIZE (defined in stream\_executor.h).
 This field is used for the StreamExecutor C API version check between Core TensorFlow and the plugin.
-- platform-\&gt;type: This field allows plugin authors to register a new device type to the Core TensorFlow, this device type will be visible in front-end, such as tf.device(&quot;device type&quot;)
+- `platform->type`: This field allows plugin authors to register a new device type to the Core TensorFlow, this device type will be visible in front-end, such as tf.device(&quot;device type&quot;)
 - platfom-\&gt;name: This filed allows plugin authors to register a new StreamExecutor platform name to the Core TensorFlow.
 This name should be a unique name, you can&#39;t choose a name like &quot;CUDA&quot;, &quot;ROCM&quot; which are first party platform name.
 - platform-\&gt;visible\_device\_count: Core TensorFlow will query this number to decide how many physical devices are discovered by plugin&#39;s device runtime.
 - platform\_fns-\&gt;create\_device: a callback for creating SP\_Device. plugin authors need to define function that populate the SP\_Device: